walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ```

 ## Variables and Scripting
-Bash uses variables.
-You define variables by using the = sign.
+### Variables
+Bash is a scripting language and not typed.
+Variables are defined and assigned using the `=` sign.
 There must not be any whitespace between the variable name, the = sign and the value.
 You can access the content of a variable using `$` followed by the variablename.
 You can use `echo` to print to the screen.

-### Variables
 ```
 # define string variable
 my_string_variable="this_is_a_string"